Step 1: Connect

 - Pay the non-refundable application fee of $110.29 online.
 After this, you will get an email confirming that you have successfully applied and that you can upload your supporting materials.

-- Upload your supporting material, except for your demo, to uApply.
+- Upload your supporting material, except for your audio demo, to uApply.

 - Upload your demo, and your technical description(s) if the PDF file is too large for uApply, directly to the Schulich School of Music upload page.